AKARSH-SAHAYA/vicharak_firmware/README.md

-# ESP32 SPIFFS HTTP Client Example
+# ESP32 SPIFFS HTTP Client

 This project demonstrates how to use ESP32's SPIFFS filesystem to download and store HTTP response data while monitoring write performance in real-time.